Semistable abelian varieties and maximal torsion 1-crystalline submodules: Maximal 1-crystalline submodules

 \begin{example} The $p$-adic cyclotomic character $\Zp(1)$ is 1-crystalline, hence each of its torsion quotients, $\Z/p^{m}\Z(1)$ is 1-crystalline.
 In general, any crystalline $\Qp$-character of $\Gamma_{K}$ is the tensor product of an unramified $\Qp$-character with an integer power of $\chi$.
 In particular, a character of $\Gamma_{K}$ is crystalline if and only if it is de Rham. \end{example}

 \begin{example} Let $A_{K}$ be an abelian variety over $K$.
-Then is a $2\dim (A_{K})$-dimensional de Rham representation with Hodge-Tate weights in $[0,1]$.
-When $A_{K}$ has semistable reduction, $V_{p}A_{K}$ is semistable; this fact, which is well known, follow from \Cref{BCC-main-theorem} and \Cref{monodromy-pushout-is-1sst}.
+Then is a de Rham representation of dimension $2\dim (A_{K})$ having Hodge-Tate weights in $[0,1]$.
+When $A_{K}$ has semistable reduction, $V_{p}A_{K}$ is semistable.
+This fact, which is well known, follows from \Cref{BCC-main-theorem} and \Cref{monodromy-pushout-is-1sst}.
 When $A_{K}$ has good reduction, $V_{p}A_{K}$ is crystalline; see \Cref{coleman-iovita-breuil}. \end{example}

 The following classification result summarizes work of many people completed over the course of fifty years.

 \begin{theorem}[Tate; Raynaud; Kisin; Kim; see \Cref{1-crys-and-geom-attributions}] One has the following relationships between $1$-crystalline $\Gamma_{K}$-modules and finite flat $\OK$-groups.
 Let $\pdiv_{\OK}$ denote the category of $p$-divisible groups over $\OK$. \begin{enumerate}[(i)] \item The Tate module of any object of $\pdiv_{\OK}$ is an object of $\RepcrysoneZp$. \item The generic fiber of any object of $\fin^{p}_{\OK}$ is an object of $\Repcrysonetors$. \item Every object of $\RepcrysoneZp$ is the Tate module an object of $\pdiv_{\OK}$. \item Every object of $\Repcrysonetors$ is the generic fiber of an object of $\fin^{p}_{\OK}$. \end{enumerate} \end{theorem}